-'''

 Feeble using demos.

-'''

-If gnuplot is built with configuration option-enable-datastrings, then additional modifiers to using can specify handling of text fields in the datafile.
+If gnuplot is built with configuration option -enable-datastrings, then additional modifiers to using can specify handling of text fields in the datafile.
 See datastrings (p.
 23), using xticlabels (p.
 61), using title (p.
-60).
+61).

-34.1.9.1 Using title If gnuplot is built with configuration option -enable-datastrings, then the first entry of a column of the input data file can be used as a string to provide the plot title in the key box.
+34.1.9.2 Using title If gnuplot is built with configuration option -enable-datastrings, then the first entry of a column of the input data file can be used as a string to provide the plot title in the key box.
 The column containing specified is independent of the column[s] used for the plot itself.

-'''

-plot 'data' using 1:($2/$3) title 2
+plot 'data' using 1:(\$2/\$3) title column(N)

-'''

-In this case the entry in the first row of column 2 will be used for the key entry of the plot constructed from dividing column 2 by column 3.
-The entry in the first row of column 3 will be ignored.
+In this case the entry in the first row of column N will be used for the key entry of the plot constructed from dividing column 2 by column 3.
+The entry in the first row of columns 2 and 3 will be ignored.

-34.1.9.2 Xticlabels If gnuplot is built with configuration option -enable-datastrings, then a column of the input data file can be used to label axis tic marks.
-The format of such a plot command is
+34.1.9.3 Xticlabels If gnuplot is built with configuration option -enable-datastrings, then a column of the input data file can be used to label axis tic marks.
+The format of such a plot command is plot 'datafile' using <xcol>:<ycol>:xticlabels(<labelcol>) with <plotstyle>

-'''

-plot 'datafile' using <xcol>:<ycol>:xticlabels(<labelcol>) with <plotstyle>

-'''

-Tic labels may be read for any of the plot axes: $x \times 2 y \times 2 z$.
+Tic labels may be read for any of the plot axes: $x x^2 y y^2 z$ .
 The ticlabels(<labelcol>) specifiers must come after all of the data coordinate specifiers in the using portion of the command.
 For each data point which has a valid set of X,Y[,Z] coordinates, the text field found in column <labelcol> is added to the list of xtic labels at the same X coordinate as the point it belongs to. xticlabels(<labelcol>) may be shortened to xtic(<labelcol>).

-'''

 splot "data" using 2:4:6:xtic(1):ytic(3):ztic(6)

-'''